 Loudness is not represented by an amplifier’s power rating or wattage.
-Watts measure the energy and dB measure the sound.
-10 watts does not mean 10 dB of volume.
-Instead, to get a good idea about an amplifier power, you should look at a) the speaker sensitivity, and b) the capacity to handle volume peaks.
+Watts measure the energy, and dB measure the sound.
+Ten watts does not mean 10 dB of volume.
+Instead, to get a good idea about an amplifier’s power, you should look at a) the speaker sensitivity and b) the capacity to handle volume peaks.

-For instance – a Celestion G12T-75 is 75W and is most commonly used in certain Marshall cabs that are rated 97 decibels.
-The Celestion V30 is 60W and it is used in other Marshall cabs that are rated 100 dB.
-Clearly, a Celestion Vintage 30 (60 watts) is 3 dB louder than the Celestion G12T (75 watts).
+For instance – a Celestion G12T-75 is 75W and is most commonly used in certain Marshall cabs rated 97 decibels.
+The Celestion V30 is 60W, and is used in other Marshall cabs that are rated 100 dB.
+A Celestion Vintage 30 (60 watts) is 3 dB louder than the Celestion G12T (75 watts).

-This should help clear the common misconception that “wattage = volume” – it is simply not true.
+This should help clear the common misconception that “wattage = volume” – this is simply false.
 A 25-watt guitar amp with a Celestion V30 speaker can be as loud as a 50-watt amp with a Celestion G12T.
-Speaker Wattage has nothing to do with speaker efficiency – you will find many speakers with different wattages that still have the same efficiency.
+Speaker Wattage has nothing to do with speaker efficiency – many speakers with different wattages still have the same efficiency.

 15 watts, 30 watts, and 100 watts amps: Which is loud enough to gig?

-Wattage has very little to do with volume, but to answer the question – a 15-watt head like the Fender Super Champ x2 is loud enough for rehearsals, home-recording (though think of your neighbors and get some soundproof curtains), and small venue gigs.
-However, it might be lacking when it comes to a full band setup and medium to big-sized venues.
+Wattage has very little to do with volume, but to answer the question – a 15-watt head like the Fender Super Champ x2 is loud enough for rehearsals, home recording (though think of your neighbors and get some soundproof curtains), and small venue gigs.
+However, it might be lacking in a full band setup and medium to big-sized venues.
 You will also struggle to sound clean at high volumes.